rabobank/memndisktrimmer/README.md

-### memorytrimmer
+### memndisktrimmer

-A simple program that iterates over cf apps, their processes and stats, finding the apps that use much less memory than they allocate, it then rescale and restarts those apps.
+A simple program that iterates over cf apps, their processes and stats, finding the apps that use much less memory and disk than they allocate, it then rescales and restarts those apps.

 ## Environment variables: